HealthBIO 2020, 4th November

 HealthBIO 2019, 15-16 May

-The HealthBIO Seminar programme – in English – covers highlights of the recent industry milestones and prospects for the future in Finland and Europe with international speakers as well as funding trends and success stories of fast-growing SMEs.
-The seminar day ends with a joint get together event for all Life Science Live attendees.
+The HealthBIO 2019 Seminar programme covered highlights of the recent industry milestones and prospects for the future in Finland and Europe with international speakers as well as funding trends and success stories of fast-growing SMEs.
+The presentations are uploaded below.
+The seminar day ended with a joint get together event for all Life Science Live attendees.

 Good industry performance lifted spirits in the HealthBIO conference 2018